Our Science curriculum

 Overview

-A great deal of time, thought and team work has gone into optimizing the sequencing of our curriculum to ensure that pupils are able understand scientific ideas as successfully as possible, developing a well-organized neural network of interconnected substantive and disciplinary knowledge.
+A great deal of time, thought and team work has gone into optimising the sequencing of our curriculum to ensure that pupils are able understand scientific ideas as successfully as possible, developing a well-organised neural network of interconnected substantive and disciplinary knowledge.
 Another aim of our sequencing is to support long-term memory through introducing new ideas at appropriate times and also employing a spiral to allow our curriculum to revisit, build and deepen understanding.

-Moreover, a key aim of our curriculum is to aid our pupils to recognize their learning journey here at Whickham Science, able to see the links between topics and years; the reason for this aim is to further support successful learning of new material as well as the long-term memory of pupils.
-Our device to aid pupils to recognize the links between topics is that we have developed our Whickham “Foundation Questions” of biology, chemistry and physics; learning is linked to these questions to help clarify connections and the course of learning development.
+Moreover, a key aim of our curriculum is to aid our pupils to recognise their learning journey here at Whickham Science, able to see the links between topics and years; the reason for this aim is to further support successful learning of new material as well as the long-term memory of pupils.
+Our device to aid pupils to recognise the links between topics is that we have developed our Whickham “Foundation Questions” of biology, chemistry and physics; learning is linked to these questions to help clarify connections and the course of learning development.
 Our Whickham “Foundation Questions” of biology, chemistry and physics are shown in the table below.

 BiologyChemistryPhysics